isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 [Registration Form](https://form.gov.sg/6246cc34b4a2af001287f62d) - [Details](/files/executive-tax-programmes/income-tax/L1_IT_2022_1_new_v3.pdf){:target="_blank"}

-Registration is OPEN for Intake 1/2022.
+Registration is CLOSED for Intake 1/2022.

 The next intake for this course will be in Nov 2022.
 Registration will be available six to eight weeks prior to the course commencement date.